KevinGConyers/UNIX-Utility-Recreation/README.md

 The way I am planning on going about this is pretty simple, I pick a utility, run 'man [utility]' and see if I can replicate the functionality myself.
 There are a few caveats, I am allowing myself to use system libraries, unless the functionality is interesting or novel (read: I passed university, I can write strcmp and I don't feel like doing that every project, an example of interesting functionality would be argument parsing).
-Also, I am going to do my best to keep things in single modules instead of splitting them up into libraries, this is just so I can get really get a feel for <bd all </b> the moving parts of each utility (this is why I will be using system libraries for things like strcmp).
+Also, I am going to do my best to keep things in single modules instead of splitting them up into libraries, this is just so I can get really get a feel for ** all **  the moving parts of each utility (this is why I will be using system libraries for things like strcmp).
 Finally, everything will be compiled with clang, not GCC.
 I don't have any particular reason for this other than I like clang.